tadpol/tadpol.github.com/projects/_posts/2014-09-06-CoffeeInCoffeeOut.markdown

 <a href="/projects/images/CICO-LinearTemperatureArray.jpg" class="thickbox"><img src="/projects/images/CICO-LinearTemperatureArray-thumb.jpg" alt="Six TMP36 point soldered in a row" \></a>

-Since I wanted to do some tests on what kind and quality of data I got back I kept the [Moteino][] on a breadbaord with way too much wire between that and the sensors.
-I will be at somepoint here trimming that down and having everything connected to the cup.
+Since I wanted to do some tests on what kind and quality of data I got back I kept the [Moteino][] on a breadboard with way too much wire between that and the sensors.
+I will be at some point here trimming that down and having everything connected to the cup.

 First, I did some tests with the sensors on the outside of the cup.
 If this got good enough data, that would be cleaner than putting them in the cup. (<small>it didn't.</small>)<br />
 <a href="/projects/images/CICO-SensorsOutside.jpg" class="thickbox"><img src="/projects/images/CICO-SensorsOutside-thumb.jpg" alt="Sensors mounted on the outside of the cup" /></a>

-So, some hot glue for strength and heat shrinked.<br />
+So, some hot glue for strength and heat shrunk.<br />
 <a href="/projects/images/CICO-HeatShrunkLTA.jpg" class="thickbox"><img src="/projects/images/CICO-HeatShrunkLTA-thumb.jpg" alt="Sensors wrapped in heat shrink tubing" /></a>

 And into the coffee:<br />